lucoiso/lucoiso/README.md

 ## 🎮 Game development

-**I have high experience with Unreal Engine development, having developed plugins and worked with simple and complex features, such as:**
+**I have experience with Unreal Engine development, having developed plugins and worked with simple and complex features, such as:**
 * Gameplay Ability System;
 * Epic Online Services;
 * Modular game frameworks;